selimslab/entrophy/enrich/readme.md

     * join all names in an sku so a sku is the smallest unit of the model
     idea: Buraya sku'lar ile değil de product group ile girsek mantıklı olmaz mı
     * for every subcat, train a different LDA model
+    * a type should be in min.
+2 brands, and min.
+5 skus

 Devam edeceğim.